aazaff/startLearn.R/README.md

 + x **==** y 	Is x equal to y
 + x **!=** y 	Is x *not* equal to y

-There are a few other special operators in R, but we will worry about them later.
+There are a few other operators in R, but we will worry about them later.

 ## Using functions for basic math